Burning rubber, one turn at a time.

 Wonder what it’s like to drive a car on top of banana pudding…

 Your Testarossa’s top is up, your girlfriend is strangely absent, there’s no attempt at super scaling as there was in the original OutRun, and the graphics don’t take advantage of the Master System’s hardware.
 Clearly, Battle OutRun doesn’t bear any resemblance to the original.
 Need more proof?
-The level designs are nondescript, the music is lackluster, the lighthearted atmosphere is missing, and the Testarossa sprite is smaller.
+The level designs are boring, the music is lackluster, the lighthearted atmosphere is missing, and the Testarossa sprite is smaller.
 The game also plays like a carbon copy of Chase H.Q.
 While this isn’t necessarily a bad thing, it’s cheap of Sega to copy another game’s concept and apply it to their franchise.
 Besides, ramming into cars isn’t what made the original OutRun such a memorable title.
 Battle OutRun isn’t a particularly bad game, but it does feel like a quickly developed cash grab released to capitalize on the OutRun franchise’s then-popularity.
 For fans of the series, Battle OutRun stands as a curious footnote.
 For the rest of us, there’s Chase H.Q..